-A completed bingo investigation is noted on the investigative report as approved.
-The number of days to complete an investigation from the date assigned until the approval date is recorded in the Compliance Activity Monitoring Process (CAMP) case management tracking system.
+The number of days to complete an investigation from the date assigned until the approval date, is recorded in the Compliance Activity Monitoring Process (CAMP).
+Method of Calculation:

 This measure is calculated by recording the number of days from the date each bingo background investigation is assigned to an investigator until the investigation is closed by approval by the Enforcement Division Director or designee divided by the total number of bingo background investigations completed for the quarter.
-The date a bingo background investigation is assigned to an investigator and approved by the Enforcement Director is recorded in the Compliance Activity Monitoring Process (CAMP)case management tracking system.
+The date a bingo background investigation is assigned to an investigator and approved by the Enforcement Director is recorded in the Compliance Activity Monitoring Process (CAMP) case management tracking system.
+Data Limitations:

 Delay in receiving required information and documentation from government entities to complete background investigations may impact the number of days to complete background investigations.
+Calculation Type: Non-cumulative New Measure: Revised Strategy B.1.3.
+Bingo Law Compliance Field Operations Efficiency Measure B.1.3.e: Average Cost per Bingo Audit and Review Completed Short Definition: This measure reports the average cost per Bingo audit and review completed by the Charitable Bingo Operations Division.
+Purpose/Importance: This measure allows division management to better allocate and monitor the division's funds.
+Source/Collection of Data:

-Efficiency Measure B.1.3.e: Average Cost per Bingo Audit Completed
+The number of audits and reviews completed by the Charitable Bingo Operations Division, the travel costs per audit, and the hours per audit are stored in the Bingo Operations System Service (BOSS).
+Salary expense is provided by the Office of Controller.
+Method of Calculation:

-This measure reports the average cost per Bingo audit completed by the Charitable Bingo Operations Division.
+The average cost is determined from the total salary expense and travel costs during the quarter, for the individuals performing the audits and reviews, divided by the number of completed Bingo audits and reviews within the quarter.

-This measure allows division management to better allocate and monitor the division's funds.
+Data Limitations: None

-The number of audits completed by the Charitable Bingo Operations Division, the travel costs per audit, and the hours per audit are stored in the Bingo Operating Services System (BOSS).
+Calculation Type: Non-cumulative

-The average cost is determined from the total salary expense and travel costs during the quarter, for the individuals performing the audits, divided by the number of completed Bingo audits within the quarter.
+New Measure: New